CIS5650-Fall-2025/Project1-CUDA-Flocking/README.md

 ### Coherent uniform grid performance

-Yes, coherent mode improved performance at medium and large N, which is what I expected.
+Coherent uniform grid improved performance at medium and large N, which is what I expected.
 For example, we can see that at 10,000 boids, we have 2516.6 vs 1684.4 FPS, and at 100,000 boids we have 1594.7 vs 333.2 FPS.

 By reordering positions and velocities so that boids in the same cell are contiguous, the neighbor kernel reads memory in a coalesced way.
 This reduces the number of global memory transactions per warp.
 The reorder costs extra work, so at very small N the benefit can be small or negative, but at scale the improvement dominates.